InhyeokYoo/NLP/papers/3.Transformer/README.md

 # Readme.md

-An implementation of the model [Attention is all you need](https://arxiv.org/abs/1706.03762) of Vaswani., et al. (2017).
+An implementation of the model [Attention is all you need](https://arxiv.org/abs/1706.03762) of Vaswani et al. (2017).

 I implement transformer archtecture, label smoothing, beam search and warm-up steps.
 There are several things that differ to the original paper.